Katie85/www.thecomfortcupboard.com.au/_drafts/ba-naan-bread.md

 author: Katie Smith
 ---

-I have to govem yl ittle gorl vredit for the name.
-One day she randomly called Banana Bread 'Ba Naan Bread' and I thought it was the most genius thing ever to name these flatbreads that I've been making for a while now.
+I have to give my little girl credit for the name.
+One day she randomly called Banana Bread 'Ba Naan Bread' and I thought it was the most genius name ever for these flatbreads that I've been making for a while now.
 I think Ba-Naan bread might just become a thing; Google says it's not a thing so you heard it here first\!

 #### INGREDIENTS